technogeeky/icfp12-paper-links/README.md

 icfp12-paper-links
 ==================

+This is a transcription of the list of accepted papers to ICFP'12.
+I don't like lists that don't have hyperlinks, so this is my attempt to hyperlink-all-the-things.

 This is all very unofficial.

 If you know where a paper is that I couldn't find, let me know in #haskell, submit a pull request, or e-mail me.
 If you are the author of one of these papers and want the link retracted (for whatever reason), let me know.
 If there is only one affiliation for several listed authors, then it may be the case that they all share the same affiliation.
 It also may not be the case.

 ----